-As a result, all current customer facing Grand Central staff and management will have met the mandatory training outcomes set out above.
-All new Grand Central staff, including senior and key managers, as part of their induction, will also receive this training.
+As a result, by 31 July 2021, all current customer facing Grand Central staff and management will have met the mandatory training outcomes set out above.
+By this date, all new Grand Central staff, including senior and key managers, as part of their induction, will also receive this training.

 Where reasonably practicable, we will ensure that any agency or temporary staff that interact with customers receive an appropriate level of disability awareness training, which will focus on Passenger Assist, communication and providing safe assistance, as outlined in outcomes 6, 7 and 9 in the mandatory training guidance noted by the ORR.